amanahuja/amanahuja.github.io/content/_index.md

 I work with public benefit corporations, non profits, academic research teams, or foundations.
 These organizations are often part of a civil-public or civil-private collaboration, in sectors such as health and energy.

-My work is driven by three ideals.
+Three ideas are embedded in all my work and proceses.
 First, the responsible use of data -- including collection of data, analytical methods, and data governance.
-Second, in interdisciplinary and inclusionary teams at all levels.
+Second, interdisciplinary and inclusionary teams at all levels.
-Third, in a systems thinking analysis of intervention and impact.
+Third, a systems thinking analysis of intervention and impact.

 ## Fenris